![]() |

 Some little person left their toys on a window sill?

 These images are from 2014, but from the road, I see no change.
-These are digital files from a Panasonic G3 digital camera.
+These are digital files from my Panasonic G3 digital camera.
 This was an excellent little camera which served me well around town and even on Mt.
 Kilimanjaro.
 The wide-angle views were from the Olympus M ED 9-18mm ƒ/4.0-5.6 micro Four Thirds Lens.

 4 comments: